 I am the first to admit that factory ammunition has improved considerably during the past three decades.
 Consistency, accuracy, and performance are better than ever.
 This is largely due to the pressure put on factories by handloaders.
 Today, a handloader can produce more accurate ammunition than the factory.

 Revolvers remain an important part of the handgun market.
-The niche for revolvers is stronger than ever, given the recent introductions of new revolvers and accessories.
+The niche for revolvers is stronger than ever, with the introduction of new revolvers and accessories.
 Among the most interesting accessories are revolver speedloaders.
-Many regard speedloaders as a necessity for personal defense, as much so as keeping a spare magazine for the-self loading handgun.
-You should too!
-Speedloaders typically carry a gunload of cartridges—usually five, six, or seven cartridges depending on the model—and have a means of keeping the cartridges steady and releasing the cartridges into the revolver cylinder as part of the design.
+Many regard them as necessary for personal defense, as much so as keeping a spare magazine for the self-loading handgun.

-I seem to be one of the few writers to extensively use handloads in testing.
-I have always done so, and will continue to do so.
-That’s mainly because handloads offer real economy, custom grade performance, and excellent accuracy potential.
-Best of all, getting started in handloading isn’t difficult.
+Handloads offer real economy, custom grade performance, and excellent accuracy potential.
+Best of all, getting started in handloading isn’t difficult or expensive.

 A trigger pull gauge is one of those accessories that is not used often, but is often used to great effect.
 After all, one of the best upgrades for accuracy is often the trigger.
 The pull on some triggers feels harder or softer than than they really are.
 Adjustable triggers may be tuned to be optimized for a specific use, but it takes more than guess work.
 I have also know savvy consumers who shopped for used firearms with a trigger gauge.
 It can tell you as much about a gun as a bore light.